More

 What kind of questions can be included in a Thanksgiving quiz for kids?

-On a Thanksgiving quiz for the kids, we can ask them about what they are thankful for, some of the experiences they cherish, and how they remember the last year’s Thanksgiving to nurture the spirit of gratitude and remembrance within them.
+On a Thanksgiving quiz for the kids, we can ask them about what they are thankful for, some of the experiences they cherish, and how they remember last year’s Thanksgiving to nurture the spirit of gratitude and remembrance within them.

 Why are Thanksgiving activities important?